Eyacorkett/AACJ-Balatro-mod/README.md

 * Change _Red Card_ to something else (probably Weezer)
 * Change the text on the God-tier/Legendary cards
 * Change 1.5 into (10 x 15%)
+* Add Aura and Joker Kristoph as custom cards
 * General card touch-ups

 # Changes